 The authors acknowledge that the brief literature review is not exhaustive on the literature of the area.
 Due to the nature of heritage resources and pedestrian surveys, the possibility exists that some features or artefacts may not have been discovered/recorded and the possible occurrence of graves and other cultural material cannot be excluded.
+This limitation is successfully mitigated with the implementation of a Chance Find Procedure and monitoring of the study area by the Environmental Control Officer (ECO).
 This report only deals with the footprint area of the proposed development and consisted of non-intrusive surface surveys.
-This study did not assess the impact on medicinal plants and intangible heritage as it is assumed that these components would have been highlighted through the public consultation process if relevant.
+This study did not assess the impact on medicinal plants and intangible heritage as it is assumed that these components will be highlighted through the public consultation process if relevant.
 It is possible that new information could come to light in future, which might change the results of this Impact Assessment.